sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * Masters control what manifests to deploy and switches/nodes control when to deploy.
    * Containers must follow protocol set by this doc, during start.
    * Containers are expected to call a script at host, on post-start & pre-exit.

-5. A new set of "system service ..." commands are provided to manage the features.
-    * The commands would work transparenly on features, irrespective of their current mode as local/kubernetes.
-    * This would cover all basic requirements, like start/stop/status/enable/disable/<more as deemed as necessary>.

 6. The monit service would monitor the processes transparently across both modes.